 Since I used acrylic boxes and stands with mini ornaments on my mantle, I was able to repurpose the items from my mantle and use them on the table.
 To add the final holiday touch, I scattered various sized ornaments throughout the center of the table along with a few candy canes.

-I kept my place settings simple with items I already had, and added a stemless blush gold rimmed wine glass to add a subtle touch of the pastel tone to the place setting design.
+I kept my place settings simple with items I already had, and then added a stemless blush gold rimmed wine glass to add a subtle touch of the pastel tone to the place setting design.
 I used the same napkin from my Fall table, but folded it in a rectangle for a cleaner look.
 And lastly, because I am all about edible details, I added a candy cane to each place setting as a treat for each guest.
 You can consider tying a place card around the candy cane as a simple place setting idea.

 You don’t need to spend a lot of money on extravagant florals to create a fun and festive holiday tablescape!
 I hope you find these tips useful to create your version of this Holiday tablescape.